 1-Rep Max Calculator 💪

-Use this calculator to estimate your one-repetition maximum a.k.a. one rep max or 1RM, based on how many reps you can do with a given weight, while maintaining proper form.
+Easily estimate your one-repetition maximum a.k.a. one rep max, based on how many reps you can do with a given weight.
 1RM calculator to determine your bench press, deadlift, squat, bicep curl and other exercises' 1-rep maximum.

 Share calculator: